knosvoxel/OpenGL-Project-Template/README.md

 Linux Only

 It includes GLFW and glad to create basic OpenGL programs
-- glad is configured for OpenGL 3.3
+- glad is configured for OpenGL version 3.3

 # Requirements
 - VS Code extensions: C/C++, CMake Tools